Last updated January 14, 2020

 Q. What do you consider when selecting the middle piece for your program?

 A. When choosing the second selection, think first about style.
-You will want to show that your ensemble is capable of performing authentically in multiple styles, and you will want something that is going to contrast with your first selection but also build on the opener to elevate the performance.
+You will want to show that your ensemble is capable of performing authentically in different styles, and you will want something that is going to contrast with your first selection but also build on the opener to elevate the performance.

 This is a good place to have a meatier, more difficult selection that displays how well your ensemble handles the musical, the interpretative—the ability to play with balance and expression—and the technical requirements of the music.
 Features or solos are very appropriate here.
 Consider something that has variations of mood and character that will show off the musicianship of the ensemble members.
 This would be a good place to pick something from the Basic Library!
-Jazz bands should consider a jazz-rock or funk tune as they are becoming a more popular genre with these ensembles.
+Jazz bands should consider a jazz-rock or funk tune as they are becoming more popular with these ensembles.

 Suggested second selection titles for chorus: